chriopter/hugo-autopilot/README.md

       pr_title_prefix: 'Update Hugo:'
 ```

+### Git Submodules Support

+Hugo Autopilot automatically checks out Git submodules during the build process.
+If your Hugo site uses submodules (e.g., for themes), make sure you've committed and pushed all changes to both your theme repository and your main site repository.

 ### External Triggers

 The hugo-autopilot.yml file you created above is configured to listen for the `repository_dispatch` event with type `hugo-autopilot-build`.
 You can use this to trigger your Hugo site build from other workflows: